A healthy lifestyle can help you to boost immunity naturally as it is the best way to ensure that you remain healthy and free from disease.

 Activities that help to manage stress include regular meditation, yoga, music therapy, exercise, etc. Pursuing a hobby like gardening, playing a musical instrument, painting, or even playing with a pet can all contribute to calming the mind and warding off stress.
 You can even take the help of a professional to manage chronic stress.

-The fist is that you should have minimum stress to boost your immunity naturally to the max.
+The gist is that you should have minimum stress to boost your immunity naturally to the max.

 7. Health Supplements